8base/Documentation/docs/backend/getting-started-quick-start.md

 }
 ```

 GraphQL mutations (like the one above) handle record creates, updates, and deletes.
 The `data.notes.create` value will actually create notes associated with the user record we're identifying by email – which is **you** in this example.
-The reason the value is an array is because *Users* can have many *Notes*.
+The reason the value is in an array is because *Users* can have many *Notes*.

 This is a great example of how 8base supports relational queries and mutations!